JaimeStill/microservice-development-foundations/readme.md

 * Practical exercise(s)
 * Links to resources to help dig deeper into introduced concepts

+See [Tools](./tools.md) for a list of tools, images, and extensions that are needed in order to follow along with this workshop.

 ## Curriculum

-* [**System Setup + 10,000 ft.
-Overview**](./01-getting-started/) - Get workstations configured with required tools and walk through a simple sample that illustrates the capabilities developed throughout the course.
+* [**10,000 ft.
+Overview**](./01-getting-started/) - Walk through a simple sample that provides a surface level illustration of the capabilities developed throughout the course.
+    * [Project Setup](./01-getting-started/project-setup.md) - Scaffold workshop project infrastructure.
+    * [Node Development](./01-getting-started/node-development.md) - Overview of Node development using a single, simple data model.
+    * [App Development](./01-getting-started/app-development.md) - Overview of App development using a single, simple data model.

 ### Node Development